AlibabaCloudDocs/ots/intl.en-US/Quick Start/Read and write data in the console.md

 1. Log on to the [Tablestore console](https://otsnext.console.aliyun.com/).

-2. On the Overview page, click the name of the requested instance or click **Manage Instance** in the Actions column corresponding to the instance.
+2. On the Overview page, click the name of the required instance or click **Manage Instance** in the Actions column corresponding to the instance.

-3. In the Tables section of the Instance Details tab, click the name of the requested table, and click the Data Editor tab.
+3. In the Tables section of the Instance Details tab, click the name of the required table, and click the Data Editor tab.
 You can also click **Data Editor** in the Actions column corresponding to the table.

 4. On the Data Editor tab, select the row of data that you want to update.
 Click **Update**.

     ![fig_tablestore_004](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/9477925951/p96253.png)

-5. In the Update dialog box, modify the type and value of a primary key, add or remove attribute columns, or update or delete data in attribute columns.
+5. In the Update dialog box, modify the type and value of a primary key column, add or remove attribute columns, or update or delete data from attribute columns.

     -   You can click **Add Column** to add an attribute column.
 You can also click the ![fig_tablestore_005](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5806659951/p96256.png) icon to delete an attribute column.
     -   In the first Actions column, if you select **Update**, you can modify data in attribute columns.
 If you select **Delete**, you can delete data of the selected version.
 If you select **Delete All**, you can delete all versions of the data.